justincoding618/esmfold/README.md

 Alternatively, you can also install a streamlit virtual enviornment in the terminal, which you can find here:  https://docs.streamlit.io/get-started/installation/command-line

-Once you have setup your vitrual environement, if you set it up through the Anaconda Navigator, you will need to activate the virtual environment through the Anaconda Navigator.
-If you setup the virtual environment through commands, you will run the command `conda activate [yourstreamlitenv_name]` (replace with your virtual environment name).
+Once you have setup your vitrual environement, you can either activate it through the Anaconda Navigator or run the command `conda activate [yourstreamlitenv_name]` (replace with your virtual environment name).

 ## Installing Libraries for Your Virtual Environment
-Along with setting up your virtual environment, you will need to install the following (outside your virtual envrionment and within your working machine) for the virtual environment to work:

-* `pip install streamlit`
-* `pip install stmol`
-* `pip install py3Dmol`
-* `pip install requests`
-* `pip install biotite`
-* `pip install pyautogui`

-You may need to install additional libraries if necessary (the command output will tell you which ones you need if you don't have them).
-Alternatively, you can create the requirements.txt file to type in all the needed libraries and use the requirements.txt file and type `pip install -r requirements.txt` to install all the necessary libraries.
+After setting up and activating your virtual environment, you will need to install the libraries stated in the `requirements.txt` file for the virtual environment to work.
+You will type `pip install -r requirements.txt` to install all the necessary libraries.

 ## Running the Application
 After installing the libraries and activating the enviornment, you will then run your application by typing `streamlit run esmfold_app.py`.
 Running this command will open the app locally through your browser.
 You should then be able to play with the application!